 "No".

-Then, at the end of the race, the joint press release of the teams that did not race is proposed:
+Then, at the end of the race, the joint press release of the teams that did not race is released:

 "Sorry, but we couldn't do anything else".

-This is the sense of the sheet signed by the seven teams (McLaren-Mercedes, Williams-BMW, Renault, Bar-Honda, Sauber, Red Bull, Toyota) who asked their drivers to return to the pits after the formation lap.
+This is the sense of the paper signed by the seven teams (McLaren-Mercedes, Williams-BMW, Renault, Bar-Honda, Sauber, Red Bull, Toyota) who asked their drivers to return to the pits after the formation lap.

-"The Michelin teams deeply regret the position they have taken today and would like to apologize to all viewers, present and televised, F1 fans and sponsors for not being able to attend the United States Grand Prix in Today.
-Following Ralf Schumacher's accident on Friday morning, we were informed by Michelin that none of the available tires could be used, unless speed was reduced at turn 13.
-Without this speed reduction, Michelin did not consider it safe to the run its tires.
-All the teams trust Michelin and trust his advice, as they know he is competent and responsible.
+"The Michelin teams deeply regret the position they have taken today and would like to apologise to all viewers, present and televised, F1 fans and sponsors for not being able to take part in the United States Grand Prix today.
+Following Ralf Schumacher's accident on Friday morning, we were informed by Michelin that none of the available tyres could be used unless speed was reduced at turn 13.
+Without this speed reduction, Michelin did not consider their tyres to be safe for the race.
+All the teams trust Michelin and trust their advice, as they know they are competent and responsible.
 For this reason, the written instructions not to race were accepted, unless modifications were made to the circuit".

 "When, around 6:30 a.m., the final data from Michelin showed that it was not possible to guarantee the safety of the drivers, discussions and meetings began to find a safe solution to the problem.
 Every racing possibility was explored.
-The only practical solution was to install a chicane before turn 13 and nine teams were ready to race in these conditions, even giving up world championship points or handing the top positions to non-Michelin teams in grill.
-Unfortunately all the proposals were rejected by the FIA".
+The only practical solution was to install a chicane before turn 13 and nine teams were ready to race in these conditions, even giving up world championship points or handing the top positions to non-Michelin teams on the grid.
+Unfortunately, all the proposals were rejected by the FIA".

-"Safety is always the first concern for all the teams and for the FIA.
-Reluctantly, the teams were forced to follow Jacques Villeneuve's instructions: with the chicane we would have run Michelin for the race.
-It's sad that today we couldn't show F1 as we would have liked".
+"Safety is always the first concern for all the teams and the FIA.
+Reluctantly, the teams were forced to follow instructions: with the chicane, we would have run Michelin for the race.
+Sadly, today we couldn't show F1 as we would have liked".

-For his part, Tony George, owner of the American circuit, booed loudly by the public who asked for the money back for the tickets, through a press release discharges all responsibility, and suggests sending emails to the FIA, Michelin and Formula One Management, attaching for all websites as well.
-On Monday 19 June 2005, irony, contempt and accusations alternated in the US newspapers.
+For his part, Tony George, owner of the American circuit, was booed loudly by the public who asked for their money back for the tickets, through a press release discharged all responsibility and suggested sending emails to the FIA, Michelin and Formula One Management, attaching their websites as well.
+On Monday, June 20, 2005, irony, contempt and accusations alternated in the US newspapers.

 "Grand Slammed".